Moral Re-Armament: World War II

 When World War II started, many of those active in the campaign for Moral Re-Armament joined the Allied forces.
 MRA did try unsuccessfully to obtain exemptions from military service for its members.

 When MRA was established in the United States in 1941, it was considered by some to be an effective way to combat communism.
-Senator (later President) Harry Truman, Chair of the Senate's Truman Committee investigating war contracts, told a Washington press conference in 1943: "Suspicions, rivalries, apathy, greed lie behind most of the bottlenecks.
+Senator Harry Truman, Chair of the Senate's Truman Committee investigating war contracts, told a Washington press conference in 1943: "Suspicions, rivalries, apathy, greed lie behind most of the bottlenecks.
 This is where the Moral Re-Armament group comes in.
 Where others have stood back and criticized, they have rolled up their sleeves and gone to work."
 Truman supported the work of the MRA throughout the war, with his longtime aid, John R. Steelman, stating the MRA "as the greatest single force in the nation for reconciliation."
 Truman supported the MRA-produced play "The Forgotten Factor", calling it "the most important play produced by the war."

 Buchman and the MRA faced criticism for Buchman's pro-Nazism and antisemitic statement, "I thank heaven for a man like Adolf Hitler, who built a front-line of defense against the anti-Christ of Communism.
 My barber in London told me Hitler saved all Europe from Communism.
 That’s how he felt.
 Of course, I don’t condone everything the Nazis do.
 Anti-Semitism?
 Bad, naturally.
 I suppose Hitler sees a Karl Marx in every Jew."
 He continued, "But think what it would mean to the world if Hitler surrendered to God.
 Or Mussolini.
 Or any dictator.
 Through such a man God could control a nation overnight and solve every last, bewildering problem."
 The quote caused the MRA to have problems recruiting members.

 Buchman also supported a theocratic fascist state to defeat communism, "Spain has taught us what godless Communism will bring.
 Human problems aren’t economic.
 They’re moral, and they can’t be solved by immoral measures.
 They could be solved within a God-controlled democracy, or perhaps I should say a theocracy, and they could be solved through a God-controlled Fascist dictatorship."